 I will bless those who bless you, and I will curse him who curses you; and in you all the families of the earth shall be blessed.

 Have you been watching the news lately?
-On every front, Israel continues to be under attack by her enemies.
-They hate the Jews.
-Here in our passage, we read that a day in world history will come when God will take vengeance on the enemies of God's people.
-It will begin shortly after the Rapture of the Church ... reach its peak with the Bowl judgments ... and be capped off by the arrival of the Deliverer, the Lord Jesus Christ, who will summarily judge and execute all that remains of the enemies of his chosen people.
+On every front, the Jewish people continue to be under attack by their enemies.
+Here, in our passage, we read that a day in world history will come when God will take vengeance on the enemies of his people.
+It will begin shortly after the Rapture of the Church ... reach its peak with the Bowl judgments ... and be capped off by the arrival of the Deliverer, the Lord Jesus Christ himself, who will summarily judge and execute all of the enemies of his chosen people.
 I repeat, after the Lord takes his Church out of the world, the Tribulation that follows will be primarily about the purifying, saving and delivering of God’s covenant chosen people ... the Jews.

 THE FIRST BOWL

 Then I heard a loud voice from the temple saying to the seven angels, ‘Go and pour out the [NU adds: seven bowls] of the wrath of God on the earth.’
 So the first went and poured out his bowl upon the earth, and a foul and loathsome sore came upon the men who had the mark of the beast and those who worshipped his image.